 If no one files for the open board seat, the seat is officially vacant as of the date of the election.
 The board of education would have 60 days from the date of the election to appoint an individual to the vacant seat or the board would have to call a special election to fill the vacancy.
 Any person appointed would have to meet all eligibility requirements as if they had run for office.

 Even if only one person files for a seat, the candidate is ineligible to take office until the date of the election passes and the election results are certified.
-Because the official election takes place on Tuesday, April 7, election results should be certified by Friday, April 12, 2020.
+Because the official election will now take place on June 30, 2020, election results should be certified by Friday, July 3, 2020.
 Absent a race, the election results could be certified as early as December of 2019.
 However, the certification alone does not end the previous person’s term of office.
-The original term of office runs through the April election date.
-Thus, the “new” board member is seated at the first meeting following the April election date.
+The original term of office now runs through the June election date.
+Thus, the “new” board member is seated at the first meeting following the June election date.

 The current school board member will continue serving until the date of the election passes and the election results are certified.